raharrison/ryanharrison.co.uk/_posts/2011-07-15-c-the-google-currency-api.md

 The full source code can be found in [GitHub][2].

-Thats about it for the Google Currency API for now, however I may post snippets on how to use some other features of the extensive API&#8217;s Google offer soon.
+Thats about it for the Google Currency API for now, however I may post snippets on how to use some other features of the extensive API's Google offer soon.

 [More Information about the Google Finance API][1]